Table of Contents

 M - F 7:45 AM – 4:30 PM

 - General UofL contacts and information

 - One-day visitor parking permit

 Information Technology Services

-Students receive an email account when they are officially admitted as a student at UofL.
-CardMail is the student email system.
-Log in at cardmail.louisville.edu.
-Students also get Office 365 ProPlus for free, which includes applications like Word, PowerPoint, Excel and OneNote plus 50GB of cloud storage and Lync Online Messenger.
+You can use the online OWA (Office for Web Application) or through MS Outlook on your computer or device.
+Students also get Office 365 products for free, which includes applications like Word, PowerPoint, Excel and OneNote plus 50GB of cloud storage.
 You can install Microsoft Office 365 ProPlus on up to five devices, including PCs, Macs, phones or tablets.
 See https://louisville.edu/email/student-accounts for more information.

-Log in to ULink, (ulink.louisville.edu) to register for classes, search for your schedule, look for your grades, review your transcript, or manage your computer accounts.
-Find important news and more all in one, convenient location.
+Log in to ULink, (https://ulink.louisville.edu) to register for classes, search for your schedule, look for your grades, review your transcript, or manage your computer accounts and more all in one, convenient location.
 ULink connects you to all the services and information you need while at UofL.

 Got questions?
-Need help?
-HelpDesk agents are available to assist you with email, wireless, passwords, and much more!
+Need help accessing the wireless?
+HelpDesk agents are available to assist you with any technology questions – including email, wireless, passwords, and much more!

-Need some face time? iTech Connect offers in-person assistance, too!
-Staff will assist you with wireless connectivity, passwords and much more.
-You can receive one-on-one training and access all the technology documentation you need.
-Drop by iTech Connect inside of the iTech Zone Computing Center on the lower level of Miller Information Technology Center for some face-to-face help!
+Need some 1:1 help? iTech Connect offers personal assistance on the Belkap campus.
+Staff can help with wireless connectivity, passwords and much more.
+Drop by iTech Connect next to the iTech Zone Computing Center on the lower level of Miller Information Technology Center, M-F 8am-5pm for face-to-face help.